Dallas Mystery Writers

 The Dallas

-Mystery Writers meets the first Saturday of each month (except January) at the
+Mystery Writers meet the first Saturday of each month (except January) at the

 Olive Garden, 4240 Belt Line (at Midway), Addison, TX, 75001.
 Meeting time is